BCH709 Introduction to Bioinformatics: Compile and Software installation

 $ conda update <package>

-update package in env
+To update a package in a specific environment:

-conda update --name <ENV_name> <package>
+$ conda update --name <ENV_name> <package>

 $ conda update -n test --all